uwegeercken/datagenerator2/README.md

 See the sample yaml file for the program configuration in this repository under: src/main/resources/config.

-## Building the datagenerator tool jar file
+## Building the datagenerator jar file
 To build the jar file either download the release from https://github.com/uwegeercken/datagenerator2/tags or clone this repository and run:

     mvn clean install